 Cost savings and other benefits

-One of the reasons FTZs are becoming more attractive to a broader range of companies is that today’s compliance and supply chain professionals are being leaned on by management to find savings, provide strategic guidance, and navigate new regulatory hurdles.
+One of the reasons FTZs are becoming more attractive to a broader range of companies is that today’s compliance and supply chain professionals are facing increased pressure from management to find savings, while also providing strategic guidance, and navigate new regulatory hurdles.
 FTZs offer a way to provide all of these benefits and more.

 A few of the ways operating an FTZ can save costs are: